rustwasm/wasm-bindgen/guide/src/reference/attributes/on-rust-exports/start.md

 ```

 The `start` section of the wasm executable will be configured to execute the
-`main` function here as soon as it can.
+`start` function here as soon as it can.
 Note that due to various practical
 limitations today the start section of the executable may not literally point to
-`main`, but the `main` function here should be started up automatically when the
+`start`, but the `start` function here should be started up automatically when the
 wasm module is loaded.

 There's a few caveats to be aware of when using the `start` attribute: